 First, USDA home loans are for homes in rural areas.
 Therefore, the home must be located in an eligible area if the borrower wants a USDA loan.
 See USDA’s eligibility map for details.

-Secondly, USDA loans have maximum income limits.
+Secondly, USDA loan programs have maximum income limits.
 This means that a borrower may not qualify for a USDA loan if the gross household income is too high.
-The 2022 maximum household income limit for most of north Texas is $112,000 per year.
+When you click on USDA’s eligibility map, you can view the income limits for your area.